-To apply Section 2 to strike down all felon disenfranchisement laws, would be "so out of proportion to a supposed remedial or preventive object that it cannot be understood as responsive to, or designed to prevent, unconstitutional behavior."
-Instead, it would "attempt a substantive change in constitutional protections"-something the Constitution simply does not allow.
+To apply Section 2 to strike down all felon disenfranchisement laws, would be "so out of proportion to a supposed remedial or preventive object that it cannot be understood as responsive to, or designed to prevent, unconstitutional behavior."113 Instead, it would "attempt a substantive change in constitutional protections"114-something the Constitution simply does not allow.

 IV.
-The Policy Reasons for Felon Disenfranchisement
+THE POLICY ARGUMENTS FOR Felon Disenfranchisement

-During a 2000 presidential debate in Iowa, the frontrunner candidate explicitly endorsed the ban on felon voting: "The principle that convicted felons do not have a right to vote is an old one, it is well-established," he said, adding that "felonies-certainly heinous crimes-should result in a disenfranchisement."
+Former Vice President Al Gore, the frontrunner candidate in the 2000 Iowa presidential debates, explicitly endorsed the ban on felon voting, stating: "The principle that convicted felons do not have a right to vote is an old one, it is wellestablished," he said, adding that "felonies-certainly heinous crimes-should result in a disenfranchisement."115 it can scarcely be deemed unreasonable for a state to decide that the perpetrators of serious crimes shall not take part in electing the legislators who make the laws, the executives who enforce these, the prosecutors who must try them for further violations, or the judges who are to consider their cases.117